Tasnimmollah/Tasnimmollah/README.md

 ### Hi there 👋

 - 🤓 I'm Tasnim, a full stack developer, making a career shift from Clinical Research.
-- 🔭 I’m currently working on developing a quizzing application.
+- 🔭 I’m currently developing a quizzing application.
-- 🌱 I’m currently learning Java and Python.
+- 🌱 I’m learning Java and Python.
 - 📫 How to reach me: tasnim.mollah@aya.yale.edu or https://www.linkedin.com/in/tasnimm/
 - 😄 Pronouns: she/her/hers